With dedicated redundancy advice for employers, Sentient provides legal advice and HR support to businesses of all types.

-We will advise on the process to set up the final consultation meeting where an employee’s redundancy is to be confirmed.
-An employee does have the right to be accompanied at this meeting by a trade union representative of a work colleague.
+Confirmation: Sentient will advise on the process to set up the final consultation meeting where an employee’s redundancy is to be confirmed.
+An employee does have the right to be accompanied at this meeting by a trade union representative or a work colleague.
+Employers should also look to have legal representation, which we can provide.